 Types of Italian Rice

-Italy grows mostly short, barrel shaped rice that is different than the long-grain rice that is usually boiled or steamed.
-Among this type of rice are four categories based on grain size: comune, semifino, fino, and superfino.
+Italy grows mostly short, barrel shaped rice, different from the long-grain variety that is usually boiled or steamed.
+Among this type of rice are four categories, based on grain size: comune, semifino, fino, and superfino.
 The superfino rice is the type most used for risotto, with Arborio being the most recognized outside of Italy.
 However, Venetian cooks prefer the Carnaroli variety, which was invented in the 1950's.
-Baldo is another variety well-known for making excellent risotto and among the semifino; Vialone Nano is also popular - with the Veronese variety given a PGI designation.
+Baldo is another variety well-known for making excellent risotto, but it is a semifino variety.
+Vialone Nano is also popular - with the Veronese variety given a PGI designation.

 Italian rice is not just limited to risotti; one of the more famous of the non-risotto rice dishes is Minestrone alla Milanese.
 The city of Milan is rightfully proud of its hearty vegetable soup, which makes use of Lombardy's abundant rice.
-In the Veneto, Peas and Rice (Risi e Bisi) is a popular "wet" risotto that is like a soup made with rice and peas, but thick enough to eat with a fork.
-Riso al Salto is a great way to use up leftover risotto - pressed into patties and fried in butter.
-Another delicious way to eat leftovers is to add the rice to eggs for an Omelette di Riso.
-Suppli and Arancini (little oranges) are fried rice balls will a filling usually of cheese, meat sauce and peas; they are a popular snack found in Italian cafes and bars.
-Rice stuffed tomatoes make a delicious antipasti, especially with the large and juicy variety grown around the Bay of Naples.
+In Veneto, peas and rice (Risi e Bisi) is a popular "wet" risotto that is like a soup made with rice and peas, but thick enough to eat with a fork.
+Riso al salto is a great way to use up leftover risotto - pressed into patties and fried in butter.
+Another delicious way to eat leftovers is to add the rice to eggs for an omelette di riso.
+Supplì and arancini (little oranges) are fried rice balls will a filling usually of cheese, meat sauce and peas; they are a popular snack found in Italian cafés and bars.
+Rice stuffed tomatoes make a delicious antipasto, especially with the large and juicy variety grown around the Bay of Naples.
 Rice is also useful in desserts, such as Sicily's Dolce di Castagne e Riso - a delicious rice pudding flavored with chestnuts.

 By Justin Demetri